Speaker's House: Present residence

 An audience room leads to large cloisters.
 The Illustrated London News described the cloisters as "one of the chief, if not the chief, ornaments of the whole building".
 The cloisters are each 40 ft long, 8 ft wide, and 10 ft in height; with the roof of the cloisters decorated with fan-groined arches with tracery.
 The Illustrated London News described the tracery as spread over the cloisters "like a network of stone, giving the most exquisite effects of light and shade; while four lanterns in each cloister light it with a soft, mellow richness that becomes the place and its associations".
 The cloisters overlook the inner quadrangle of the Speaker's Court and have canopied Gothic stained-glass windows.
 The windows depict the name, date, and coats of arms of every known speaker.

-The principal rooms of the speaker's residence at the time of the construction of the house in the 1850s were the State Dining Room, drawing room, ordinary dining room, and morning and waiting rooms.
-The rooms are decorated in the Gothic revival style of the rebuilt Palace of Westminster.
-The state dining room is 43 feet long, 23 feet wide, and 21 feet high.
+The principal rooms of the Speaker's residence at the time of the construction of the House in the 1850s were the state dining eoom, drawing room, ordinary dining room, and morning and waiting rooms.
+The rooms are decorated in the Gothic Revival style of the rebuilt Palace of Westminster.
+The state dining room is 43 feet long, 23 feet wide and 21 feet high.
 Its ceiling is divided into richly carved and gilded bays, with square panels bearing the arms of the Houses of York and Lancaster, and the Portcullis of Westminster.
-The arms of former speakers are emblazoned on the cornice of the dining room.
+The arms of former Speakers are emblazoned on the cornice of the dining room.
 A full-length portrait of Speaker Charles Shaw-Lefevre, hung over the fireplace at the completion of the house in 1859.
 The fireplace in the dining room is made of dark grey marble and is a copy of an ancient fireplace at Windsor Castle.
 It is 8 ft high and 12 ft wide.
 It is richly decorated with emblems of three kingdoms, the arms of Queen Victoria, crowns and the portcullis with the monogram "V.R.".
 The firedogs of the fireplace are of a lion and a unicorn holding banners.

 The Speaker's House was refurbished in the 1980s under Sir Robert Cooke, who served as Special Advisor to the Palace of Westminster from 1979 until 1987.
-The present State Bedroom was created under Cooke; it was created from the drawing room of the adjacent Serjeant-at-Arms house, and linked by a new door to the State Dining Room.
-A canopied bed in the Speaker's House is intended for the British monarch to sleep in the night before their coronation.
-The bed was sold in the 1950s, and bought back to the house in the 1980s.
+The present state bedroom was created under Cooke; it was created from the drawing room of the adjacent Serjeant-at-Arms house, and linked by a new door to the state dining room.
+A canopied bed in the Speaker's House is intended for the British monarch to sleep in on the night before their coronation.
+The bed was sold in the 1950s, and bought back to the House in the 1980s.